-St Laurence Flexible Learning Centre (SLFLC) is a joint initiative with the Catholic Diocese of Maitland/Newcastle and of Edmund Rice Education Australia Youth+.
-It is conducted in accordance with the Youth+ philosophy and principles.
-SLFLC commenced operation as a registered Non-Government School in 2019 and is part of a national association (EREA) of over fifty schools which includes, in 2019, twenty Flexible Learning Centres.
+St Laurence Flexible Learning Centre (SLFLC) is a part of Edmund Rice Education Australia Youth+ and is conducted in accordance with the Youth+ philosophy and principles.
+SLFLC commenced operation as a registered Non-Government School in 2019 and is part of a national association (EREA) of over fifty schools which includes, in 2021, twenty one Flexible Learning Centres.